Tuesday, November 25, 2014

 Simple Apple Crisp

 Around our house the acronym "OPR" means Other People's Recipes.
 This little term came about after Jenn and I spent a frantic day last November making and photographing eleven recipes.
 I had come up with the idea of doing an article featuring the favorite holiday recipes from the writers who contributed to the community magazine I write for.
 The deadline for the piece was several days away, but it fell right when Jenn and I were to be driving her car across the country to move her to California.
 So, the two of us had a wild time using just about every measuring spoon and baking dish in the house while depleting all of our baking supplies.
 The results were interesting; some of the dishes were delicious and some were a little different than our palates were used to.
 The main thing I realized though, was that each recipe had a memory behind it which made it special to the person that submitted it.
 We had a great time that day and I wouldn't trade that memory for anything!
-For the sake of curiosity, click HERE for the online version of the resulting article - although unfortunately it seems that the photos didn't make the transfer.
 The apple crisp recipe posted here happens to be an OPR as well.
-It belongs to my friend Dory and it's one of the easiest yet yummiest versions I'd ever had.
+It belongs to my friend who hired me to cook it for her.
 It's an OPR to keep!

 Ingredients for an 8 by 8 Inch Baking Dish